0wlish/BirdQuiz/README.md

 # BirdQuiz
-test your knowledge of bird ID!
+Test your knowledge of bird ID!
 All photos are original.